 Hosting between four and six volunteers at a time, our ACVE helpers stay on-site in separate accommodation for either six or 12 months.
 Many are students studying a relevant subject in their home country, such as child psychology, teaching, or social pedagogy and welcome the experience they gain working with children at Cholmondeley.
 The children also benefit from the exchange of language and culture, and form fast friendships with our volunteers.

 Over many years we have been fortunate to experience the richness of cultural diversity, having had volunteers from faraway places such as: Germany, France, Korea, Iceland, Austria, Denmark, and the United States.

 Usually the volunteers are 18 - 24 years old and bring with them an incredible youthful energy and insatiable desire to learn.

-We currently have four international volunteers staying with us — the first crew to work in the recently rebuilt Cholmondeley Children’s Centre and stay in the newly renovated volunteer apartment.
+We currently have six international volunteers staying with us — the first crew to work in the recently rebuilt Cholmondeley Children’s Centre and stay in the newly renovated volunteer apartment.